-The E.G.C.
-Secretary keeps records of E.G.C. ordinations and provides assistance regarding various matters pertaining to E.G.C. activities.
+The Ecclesia Gnostica Catholica (E.G.C.)
+Secretary keeps records of E.G.C. baptisms, confirmations, and ordinations, and provides assistance regarding various matters pertaining to E.G.C. activities.

 The Internet Secretary coordinates the many U.S.G.L. websites and handles other Internet-related issues affecting U.S. Grand Lodge.
 Requests for U.S. local bodies to be listed on the public website should be sent to firstname.lastname@example.org; all other site-related requests and queries should be sent directly to the Internet Secretary.
 Also, general email to Grand Lodge may be directed through this address; it will be forwarded to the appropriate office.

 The Quartermaster supplies equipment and paperwork required for O.T.O. initiations.
 Only chartered initiators and local body masters may obtain these supplies.

 Public Information Officer Ordo Templi Orientis U.S. Grand Lodge c/o Thelesis Lodge 1627 N Second Street Suite 220 Philadelphia, PA 19122

 The Public Information Officer (PIO) coordinates inquiries and requests from representatives of the media and other institutions who are interested in obtaining more information about O.T.O.
 The PIO also fields information requests from the membership and the general public, and is available to assist local body officers with handling information requests.